Support of Windows 10 Ends Today. Enroll in ESU Program Now to Keep Using It

 A perk to Microsoft 365 users: free Windows 10 Extended Security Updates (ESU) for one year

 Everybody knows that, after promoting Windows 11 for many years, Microsoft is ending the support to Windows 10.
 Users will no longer receive the updates after October 14, 2025, unless they get Extended Security Updates (ESU).
 ESU was previously a paid only service, but now, Microsoft has provided another choice in free of charge to those who are still not ready for Windows 11 yet.
-Microsoft 365 users can benefit from this change. ...
+Microsoft 365 users can benefit from this change.
+For step-by-step enrollment instructions, see our ESU program enrollment guide. ...

 Will you pay $30 to continue using Windows 10?